Diffuse Client Conflict with the Golden Rule

 Based on my experience as a project manager, it’s not easy to develop a productive relationship with your marketing clients, but it’s absolutely necessary if you want to form a worthwhile partnership.

 3 Ways to Diffuse Client Conflict

-If you're struggling to speak the same language as your clients (or your own agency), try these three time-tested project manager tips.
+If you’re struggling to speak the same language as your clients (or your own agency), try these three time-tested project management tips.

 1. Set Goals Early, and Keep Them Visible

 Part of our onboarding process includes setting goals for clients.
 It’s our job to find out what the client wants and to make sure those goals drive the work we do.